slerman12/UnifiedML2old/README.md

 [comment]: <> (Files are succinct, intuitive, and try to be self-explanatory.)

-# :mortar_board: Pedagogy and Research
+# :crystal_ball: Pedagogy and Research

 All files are designed to be useful for educational and innovational purposes in their simplicity and structure.